Christian Yelich Preview, Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.72 team ERA that ranks 23rd across all league pitching staffs.
+- The Cardinals have the 23rd-ranked team ERA across all league pitching staffs (4.71).

-- Cardinals pitchers combine to give up the second-fewest home runs in baseball (170 total, 1.1 per game).
+- The Cardinals allow the second-fewest home runs in baseball (170 total, 1.1 per game).

-- Thompson makes the start for the Cardinals, his ninth of the season.
-He is 5-7 with a 4.57 ERA and 67 strikeouts in 61 2/3 innings pitched.
+- Hudson makes the start for the Cardinals, his 12th of the season.
+He is 6-2 with a 4.95 ERA and 42 strikeouts through 76 1/3 innings pitched.

-- In his last outing on Wednesday against the Milwaukee Brewers, the lefty went five innings, giving up four earned runs while surrendering five hits.
+- The righty's last time out was on Saturday against the San Diego Padres, when he went six innings, surrendering two earned runs while allowing nine hits.

-- In 24 games this season, the 25-year-old has a 4.57 ERA and 9.9 strikeouts per nine innings, while allowing a batting average of .272 to opposing hitters.
+- In 17 games this season, the 29-year-old has amassed an ERA of 4.95, with 5 strikeouts per nine innings.
+Opponents are hitting .277 against him.

 © 2023 Data Skrive.
 All rights reserved.